 Price skimming is a pricing strategy which companies adopt when they launch a new product, in this strategy while launching a product company sets high price for a product initially and then reduce the price as time passes by so as to recover cost of a product quickly.

-An example of price skimming would be mobiles which are have some added features are sold at higher prices and then prices began to decline as time passes by, another example of price skimming would be 3D televisions which are right now being sold.
+An example of price skimming would be mobiles which have some added features and due to those features they are sold initially at higher prices and then prices began to decline as time passes by, another example of price skimming would be 3D televisions which are right now being sold.
 Given below are some of the advantages and disadvantages of price skimming –